jcaillon/valet/docs/content/docs/030.test-commands/_index.md

 Valet comes with a standardized way to implement and run tests for your commands and library functions.

-Once you have created an extension and opened its directory, you can start creating your new tests.
+Once you have [created an extension][newExtensionsLink] and opened its directory, you can start creating your new tests.

 ## 📂 Test suites and test files